It's normal to have questions related to blood donations.

 If your question is not listed below or if you would like additional information, contact the UNC Health Care Blood Donation Center at 984-974-8290.

-No. All blood collected for transfusion in the U.S. is given by volunteer blood donors.
+No. All platelets collected for transfusion in the U.S. are given by volunteer donors.

 Will it hurt?